ARCP Panels and GPStR Assessment.

 Form R and Revalidation

 Revalidation is the General Medical Council’s new way of regulating licensed doctors.
-As a Doctor in training in Yorkshire and the Humber, your Responsible Officer (RO) is Mr David Wilkinson the Postgraduate Dean.
+As a Doctor in training in Yorkshire and the Humber, your Responsible Officer (RO) is Dr David Eadington who is the Deputy Dean.
 The RO makes his recommendation about revalidation based on your participation in the Annual Review of Competence Progression (ARCP) process..
 The Form R has 2 parts, Part A which is completed upon initial registration for a training programme and Part B which is completed annually.

 Doctors in training must complete a Form R Part B (found at the bottom of the page) ahead of their Annual Review of Competence Progression (ARCP), this is essential as it: